jquast/blessed/docs/pains.rst

 Growing Pains
 =============

-When constructing rich console applications, there are a surprisingly great number of portability issues.
-Though Blessed provides an abstraction for the full terminal capability database to ensure compatibility across many types of terminals, there are still many portability issues that the terminal :attr:`~.kind` alone cannot abstract for you.
+When making terminal applications, there are a surprisingly number of portability issues and edge cases.
+Although Blessed provides an abstraction for the full curses capability database, it is not sufficient to secure you from several considerations shared here.

-This section intends to raise awareness and guide you through these kinds of issues.

 8 and 16 colors
 ---------------